kubernetes-sigs/ingress-controller-conformance/README.md

 - Plain text HTTP/1.1 requests
 - Exact and wildcard Host rules
 - Prefix path matches rules
-- No rules single-service delegation
+- No rules default-backend delegation

 Future tests should align with the Ingress resource specification, and support:
 - HTTP requests without any matching ingress rules should result in a standard `404 Not Found` responses.
 Currently, all unmatched requests will fallback to the default-backend.